ascholerChemeketa/cs160Reader/_sources/CSP/CSPrinTeasers/computeWords.rst

     single: dot-notation

 Strings are different than numbers in that they are **objects**.
-Objects are complex entities in code that combine data (like the text that is part of a string) with behaviors - things the object can do.
+Objects are complex entities in code that combine data (like the text that is part of a string) with behaviors - things theobject can do.
 To access the behaviors of an object, we use **dot-notation**.
 In dot notation, we use a ``.`` (or dot) to describe which behavior of an object we want to make use of.